 Dotted with palm trees and small Warungs selling fresh coconuts, Jatiluwih rice terraces is the ultimate spot for hiking or just a leisurely walk without the crowds.

 For only IDR 40k (US$ 2.85), you can spend the whole day walking along the different trekking routes.
-The paths are mostly flat and well-marked, so there’s no chance of getting lost.
+The paths are mostly flat and well-marked, so there’s no risk of getting lost.
+It’s definitely a must-see on any two-week Bali itinerary!

 The official opening hours are between 8.30 a.m and 6 p.m but you can also get there much earlier.